 Apart from the usual questions about this year's crop, and the ongoing impact of orchard loss, the most frequent question each season is 'what's the story on mistletoe this year?'
 The answer does, actually, vary from year to year, though there are common themes, mostly relating to conservation issues and sustainability of harvesting.

-One ongoing story is the Mistletoe League project, looking at how mistletoe survival varies on different apple varieties.
+One ongoing story is the Mistletoe League project, a set of long-term surveys gathering information on mistletoe management on fruit trees and looking into how mistletoe survival varies on different apple varieties.

 Some news releases from current and previous saesons are available below to provide some context.

 Jonathan is available for interview and contributions each season - some notes on his availability are outlined below.

 We are also developing a mistletoe picture library for media use (at commercial rates), developing a project first begun a few years ago.